jamesjiang13/reveal-slideshow/README.md

 2. move into the folder and install dependencies
 `cd reveal-slideshow && npm install`

-3. build webpack
+3. build webpack and launch page
 `npm run build`

-4. open index.html in your browser
-`npm run open`